The Freak Brothers

 The Freak Brothers is an American adult animated sitcom based on the underground comic The Fabulous Furry Freak Brothers by Gilbert Shelton.
 The first season aired from November 14 to December 26, 2021 on the streaming service Tubi, and featured the voices of Pete Davidson, Woody Harrelson, and John Goodman as the titular Freak Brothers, with Tiffany Haddish voicing the brothers' cat.
 In May 2022, the show was renewed for a second season, which aired from June 25 to September 24, 2023.
-Season 3 is in the works, but no release date has been given.
+Season 3 was released on April 20, 2026.

 Synopsis

-In 1969, during Woodstock and the "Summer of Love", (Note: The pilot episode names 1969 as the "Summer of Love"; the social phenomenon is historically considered to have occurred during 1967.) three stoners living in the Haight-Ashbury neighborhood of San Francisco, Phineas, Franklin, and Fat Freddy, manage to obtain a chemical that will supposedly bring them to a new and ultimate high.
-The resulting high leaves them in stasis for just over fifty years, and they wake up in the year 2020.
+In 1969, during Woodstock and the "Summer of Love", (Note: The pilot episode names 1969 as the "Summer of Love"; the social phenomenon is historically considered to have occurred during 1967.) three stoners living in the Haight-Ashbury neighborhood of San Francisco, Phineas, Franklin, and Fat Freddy, obtain a chemical that will supposedly bring them a new and ultimate high.
+The high leaves them in stasis for fifty years and they awake in the year 2020.

-The current homeowners (Harper and Noah Switzerland) are initially startled to discover that the three had been living under their home, but they allow the Freak Brothers to remain and acclimate themselves to the vast changes that have occurred over the years.
-During this time, Franklin slowly develops a romance with Gretchen, Harper's sister who also lives on the property.
+The current homeowners (Harper and Noah Switzer) are initially startled to discover that the three had been living under their home, but they allow the Freak Brothers to remain and acclimate themselves to the vast changes that have occurred over the years.
+Franklin develops a romance with Gretchen, Harper's sister who also lives at the property.